The small print

 You can choose to restrict the personal information I collect or use.
 So...

-- if you’ve previously agreed to me using your personal information for direct marketing purposes (which I never do), you can change your mind at any time by emailing me on firstname.lastname@example.org.
+if you’ve previously agreed to me using your personal information for direct marketing purposes (which I never do), you can change your mind at any time by emailing me.

 I’ll never sell, distribute or lease your personal information to anyone else unless you say I can, or the law says I have to.
 I might use your personal information to send you promotional information about third parties which I think you might find interesting if you tell me I can.
 (Although I won’t ever do that – seriously, I’m just a one-woman band and I don’t know any third parties.)

 You can ask me for details of any personal information I hold about you under the Data Protection Act 1998.
 You’ll have to pay a small fee for this (ooh, exciting for me!).
-If you’d like to do this please write to email@example.com.
-And if you think any of the info I’m holding on you is wrong or incomplete, please email me on the above address.
+If you’d like to do this please email me.
+And if you think any of the info I’m holding on you is wrong or incomplete, please do the same.
 I’ll correct it as soon as I can.

 I might change this policy from time to time by updating this page.
 So you should check it every now and again to make sure you’re happy with that.